What is Brazilian Barbecue?

 Guys, it’s not always easy to write about some subjects.
 Writing a blog post demands a lot of research to deliver a good article.
 But Brazilian Barbecue?
 This is my life!

-A legit Brazilian-style barbecue consists of preparing the meat over the fire in a churrasqueira, the Brazilian barbecue grill, using a skewer.
-The seasoning is simple, most of the time being only salt.
+Brazilian barbecue is a meat roasting technique that consists of preparing the meat over the fire in a churrasqueira, the Brazilian barbecue grill, using a skewer.
+The seasoning is simple, most of the time being salt only.
+More than just food, this is a strong tradition in the South of Brazil.

 But don’t think that less seasoning means less flavor, it’s the opposite: with light seasoning is where you can enjoy the flavors of the meat, the smoke, the fattiness… all together with a good beer… Damm, my mouth is watering already.